BushSchoolIT/BlackbaudExtractor/README.md

-Uses code authentification code forked from justein230/BbApiConnector-Python.
+Uses authentification code forked from justein230/BbApiConnector-Python.

 # Components
 - For the authorization code generator, a simple HTTP server is needed in order to receive the code from Blackbaud.
 I used the Bottle framework, since it is easy to use and lightweight.
 It relies only on standard Python libraries!